renanrodrigo/beaker-next-design/designs/systems/index.md

 A horizontal submenu groups all of the configuration and information for the system by subject.

 The first details screen has the general information about the system.
 It contains 5 cards:
-- Ownership: informs who is the owner for this system and if is there any active loan.
+- Loan: informs who is the owner for this system and if is there any active loan.
 Also has buttons for borrowing the system or lending it to someone, given the current user has the proper permissions to do so.
 - Operational Status: has the current status for this system and the amount of aborted recipes in the past week.
 Also has a "Report Problem" button, allowing the current user to inform the machine owner of any problem that may have happened.